zblasingame/EE416/README.md

 where `data` is the line scan data array.
 Returns a value in [-64, 63].

 ## Pixy Camera
-Code for the pixy parser is found in the files `pixy/pixy_parser.c` & `pixy/pixy_parser.h`.
+Code for the pixy parser is found in the files `pixy/pixy_parser.c` and `pixy/pixy_parser.h`.
 There are two version of the pixy parser available: one for byte streams and another for 16-bit word streams.
+Each function returns an error code: 1 for normal behaviour, -1 for insufficient array data, and -2 for an invalid signature.

 * Byte Stream:
 The function prototype is